valenfiumana/Python-Introduction/README.md

 To get started with these exercises, you will need to have Python installed on your machine.
 You can download Python from the official website [here](https://www.python.org/downloads/).

 ### Exercises
 The exercises are organized by topic in separate files.
-Each directory contains a README file with a description of the exercises and a Python file with my solution.
+Each exercise has a description and my solution.

 Here is a list of the topics covered in the exercises:
 1. [Strings, f-strings, Lists, Math Operations](./Exercises/01.md)